frosenberg/go-cloud-stream/README.md

 as transports, ...)

-Combined with [Spring Cloud Dataflow ](https://github.com/spring-cloud/spring-cloud-dataflow) or your own "composition" an deployment framework, this work can easily be used to build highly scalable messaging microservices.
+Combined with [Spring Cloud Dataflow ](https://github.com/spring-cloud/spring-cloud-dataflow) or your own "composition" and deployment framework, this work can easily be used to build highly scalable messaging microservices.

 ### Build